 Check out the ETV introductory videos(external link).

-To access, enter your NMIT email address, as below, on the ETV login(external link) page.
+As an NMIT student or staff member you can access this unique service by entering your NMIT email address, as below, on the ETV login(external link) page.
 You will be automatically signed in (you do not need to enter a password).

 *For students this is your @live.nmit.ac.nz email.

 *For staff this is your @nmit.ac.nz email.

 LinkedIn Learning is a massive American open online course provider.
 It provides video courses taught by industry experts in software, creative, and business skills and is a subsidiary of LinkedIn.